 Master’s in Epidemiology Salary Scale

-While salary can range across industries, the median annual wage for epidemiologists was $70,990 in May 2019.
-The Bureau of Labor Statistics projects a 6% increase in the job market for masters-trained epidemiologists.
+While salary can range across industries, the median annual wage for epidemiologists was $74,560 in May 2020.
+The Bureau of Labor Statistics projects a 5% increase in the job outlook for masters-trained epidemiologists.
 More information regarding the projected outlook and salary for epidemiologists can be found on the Bureau of Labor Statistics' website.